systemaniacal/local/README.md

 # NeoLink

-This is a Chrome extension wallet for the Neo cryptocurrency.
+This is a Chrome extension wallet for the Neo Smart Economy.